A LIFE ON STAGE & SCREEN

 In film, Sigrid’s credits include, George Miller's classic box office hit THE MAN FROM SNOWY RIVER (Fox Classics), THE LIGHTHORSEMEN (RKO) directed by Simon Wincer, SLATE WYN AND ME (Hemdale) and THE MAN FROM SNOWY RIVER 11 (Disney – Touchstone) and more recently Michael Rymer’s highly acclaimed FACE TO FACE and Tara Karsian & Andrea Grano's BFF's THE MOVIE.

 Sigrid has presented as MC for luminaries including Nelson Mandela, the Dalai Lama, and for the Centenary of Federation joint sittings of the Australian Parliament.
 In 2003, Sigrid was included in the top 100 Australian Entertainers of the Century by the Variety Club.
 She has worked extensively behind the camera, and on behalf of the Australian film and television industry, the arts and various charities.
-She was a founding Board Director of the Australian Academy of Cinema and Television Arts, served several terms as a Director of the Australian Film Institute (AFI) and Film Victoria, was patron of Women in Film and Television, and currently serves as a Board Director of Melbourne’s Malthouse Theatre.
+She was a founding Board Director of the Australian Academy of Cinema and Television Arts, served several terms as a Director of the Australian Film Institute (AFI) and Film Victoria, was patron of Women in Film and Television, and currently serves as a Board Director of Melbourne’s Malthouse Theatre and in 2016, NIDA (National Institute of Dramatic Arts).

 In 1995, she was appointed to the Federal Government’s Commercial Television Production Fund and in 1999 was Chair of the Victorian Film & Television Taskforce, whose recommendations revitalised the Victorian film and television industry.
 Sigrid also continues extensive work with charities including World Vision, Reach Foundation and Vision Australia.